 How to Tell If Your Dog is Healthy

 It can be hard to tell if your dog is healthy or not, but there are some things you can look out for.
-This article will discuss how to tell if your dog is healthy and provide some tips on keeping them that way.
+This article will discuss how to tell if your dog is healthy and provide tips for keeping them that way.

 One of the best ways to keep your dog healthy is to be aware of dogs’ most common health problems.
 Some health problems are breed-specific, while others can occur in any dog.
 Knowing what to watch for can help your dog get the treatment it needs before its health deteriorates.